caiks/WBOT02/README.md

 	"logging_action" : false
 }
 ```
-If the scan region is sufficiently small, we can sometimes observe the wotbot tracking foreground objects as they move.
+If the scan region is sufficiently small, one can sometimes observe the wotbot tracking foreground objects as they move.
 Of course, the motion must be slow and without discontinuities and there must be nothing too distracting in the background.

 We can also demonstrate the behaviour of the tiled mode itself by choosing to scan the entire image.
-Although the motion may be quite jerky, depending on the compute resources, we can often see what interests the wotbot, e.g. with `actor003` this configuration shows the 10 hotspots with the highest potential *likelihoods* -
+Although the motion may be quite jerky, depending on the compute resources, we can often see what is most interesting to the wotbot, e.g. with `actor003` this configuration shows the 10 hotspots with the highest potential *likelihoods* -
 ```
 {
 	"model_initial" : "model056",